All Episodes

 It turns out that when we normies are in panic mode, right, that actually we've only used a quarter of our capacity and that you have, you know, three quarters left to go.

-And that was um some of the value of the itinerary that Matt created for us all was you wake up, you go.
+And that was some of the value of the itinerary that Matt created for us all was you wake up, you go.

-There's there's no choice.
+There's no choice.

-You've got a reservation there tonight and the next place the night after, and like you you can't you make a change now and the all the dominoes um fall out of order and and they you know you just you you mess up everything.
+And like you can't, you make a change now and all the dominoes fall out of order and you just, you mess up everything.

 Yep.

-Um and then the third, so you've got it finds every defect capacity largely comes from reserves you don't know you have.
+Capacity largely comes from reserves you don't know you have.

 And the third thing is that the parameter to track is equilibrium.

-But if in general you're failing to meet it each and every day, that's unsustainable by definition.
+You don't have to hit it each and every day, but if in general you're failing to meet it each and every day, that's unsustainable by definition.

-Oh, I will just say I don't think we've mentioned it.
+Oh, I will just say, I don't think we've mentioned it.

 The last two days ended up being close to 50 miles, if not 50 miles in their own right.